rduplain/memo/startups-for-people-with-problems.md

 This essay sits between "generate and validate good startup ideas" and "build and run an effective company."
-Given an idea worth pursuing, this essay provides an exposition on how to _create a company worth investment the moment you consider raising funds_.
+Given an idea worth pursuing, this essay provides an exposition for _the moment you consider raising funds_.

 There are many expositions on startups.
 This one is mine.
 I am speaking from a founder perspective.